 A brief overview of the concepts and issues for each of the topics is provided in the following paragraphs.

+Human and organisational factors (HOF) or aspects play a prominent role in nuclear safety at every stage of operation.
 As they have a lot of interactions with the licensee, inspectors can have deep insight about licensee organisation through observations and inspections results.
 They can thus contribute to the regulatory body's (RB's) assessment of HOF (including safety culture).